EPOCHDevs/EpochDataSDK/docs/dataset/economic-data.md

 **Why It Matters**: The Fed uses Core PCE for monetary policy decisions, making it more market-relevant than CPI for anticipating rate changes.

-**Use Cases**:
-- Predict Federal Reserve policy decisions
-- Assess whether economy is above/below Fed's 2% target
-- Build interest rate forecasting models
+**Use Cases**: Predict Fed policy decisions, assess position vs. Fed's 2% target, build interest rate forecasting models

 ---